bevyengine/bevy/release-content/migration-guides/val_resolve_scale_factor_support.md

 pull_requests: [18164]
 ---

 `Val::resolve` now has a scale factor parameter.
-To get the previous behaviour that would resolve a `Val` to a logical value use a scale factor of `1.`.
+To resolve a `Val` to a logical value use a scale factor of `1.`.